Election Resources on the Internet:

 by Manuel Álvarez-Rivera

-Iceland held a parliamentary election on Saturday, May 12, 2007.
+Iceland held an early parliamentary election on Saturday, October 28, 2017.
 An overview of the proportional representation system used to choose members of the unicameral Icelandic legislature - the Althing - is presented here.

-Nationwide and constituency-level results are available here for the following Althing elections:
+Nationwide and constituency-level results are available here (and also in CSV format) for the following Althing elections:

 May 12, 2007